-- supporting subject leaders in making entry decisions where alternatives are available; - understanding the requirements of the awarding body's specification and being familiar with relevant teachers' guidance and any other subject-specific instructions - discussing the timing of non-exam assessments with the subject leader, in the context of the whole-school schedule: - the safe and secure conduct of non-examination assessments within their areas and for ensuring all non-exam assessments comply with JCQ requirements and awarding bodies' subject-specific instructions.
+- discussing the timing of non-exam assessments with the subject leader, in the context of the whole-school schedule; - the safe and secure conduct of non-examination assessments within their areas and for ensuring all non-exam assessments comply with JCQ requirements and awarding bodies' subject-specific instructions.

-17. The SENDCo is responsible for:
+19. The SENDCo is responsible for:

-- with input from subject and pastoral teams, identifying candidates who may be eligible for Access Arrangements and arranging their assessment by an external assessor14; - informing the Examinations Officer of students' proposed access arrangements so that s/he can submit the applications to the awarding body; - preparing and storing the evidence that supports each application; - informing subject leaders of students' agreed Access Arrangements and supporting them in implementing them in non-examination assessments; - training UTC staff for their roles in Access Arrangements; - with the Examinations Officer, planning, implementing and monitoring individuals' Access Arrangements in accordance with JCQ requirements, to help candidates achieve their course aims.
+- with input from subject and pastoral teams, identifying candidates who may be eligible for Access Arrangements and arranging their assessment by an external assessor14: - informing the Examinations Officer of students' proposed access arrangements so that s/he can submit the applications to the awarding body; - preparing and storing the evidence that supports each application; - informing subject leaders of students' agreed Access Arrangements and supporting them in implementing them in non-examination assessments; - training UTC staff for their roles in Access Arrangements; - with the Examinations Officer, planning, implementing and monitoring individuals' Access Arrangements in accordance with JCQ requirements, to help candidates achieve their course aims.

-18. Subject leaders are responsible for:
+20. Subject leaders are responsible for:

-- deciding on the awarding body, the specifications and the units for the qualifications offered in their subject and informing the Examinations Officer of any changes; - ensuring that individual teachers understand the requirements of the awarding body's specification and are familiar with relevant teachers' guidance and any other subjectspecific instructions; - · decisions about entries where alternatives are available; - accurate completion of entry and all other mark sheets and adhering to internal and external deadlines as set by the Examinations Officer and awarding bodies; - where appropriate, ensure new assessment tasks are developed, or sample awarding body assessment tasks are contextualised to meet local circumstances, in line with awarding body specifications and control requirements; - ensuring that they, and all subject teachers, understand their responsibilities with regard to non-examination assessments, including producing a subject specific guide that all teaching/assessing team members sign; - communicating with students and parents about expectations, routines and requirements relating to non-examination assessments; - thorough and timely standardisation/moderation/internal verification of all internallyassessed components;
+- deciding on the awarding body, the specifications and the units for the qualifications offered in their subject and informing the Examinations Officer of any changes; - ensuring that individual teachers understand the requirements of the awarding body's specification and are familiar with relevant teachers' guidance and any other subjectspecific instructions; - decisions about entries where alternatives are available; - accurate completion of entry and all other mark sheets and adhering to internal and external deadlines as set by the Examinations Officer and awarding bodies; - where appropriate, ensure new assessment tasks are developed, or sample awarding body assessment tasks are contextualised to meet local circumstances, in line with awarding body specifications and control requirements; - ensuring that they, and all subject teachers, understand their responsibilities with regard to non-examination assessments, including producing a subject specific guide that all teaching/assessing team members sign; - communicating with students and parents about expectations, routines and requirements relating to non-examination assessments; - thorough and timely standardisation/moderation/internal verification of all internallyassessed components; - submitting marks through the Examinations Officer to the awarding body and keeping a record of the marks awarded.